Canonical bases and new applications of increasing and decreasing subsequences to invariant theory: The map

 Now let $x=(x_1,x_2,\dots, x_r)$, $y=(y_1,y_2,\dots, y_r)$ be given finite sequences of the same length, each consisting of \emph{distinct} real numbers (or elements of any linearly ordered set), such that the first sequence is increasing: $x_1<x_2<\cdots <x_r$.
 We may display the pair of sequences in a two-line notation by writing

 The standard way of computing the length of the longest decreasing subsequence of $y$ is the tableau-based Robinson--Schensted algorithm \cites{Schensted,Fulton}.
 But there are other (less efficient) methods of computing that statistic.
-Our combinatoric $\varphi$ is based on one such method.
+The map $\varphi$ is based on one such method.
 As we show in Proposition~\ref{p:1}, it computes the length of a longest decreasing subsequence.